• Home

 Austin Office: 512-477-6122

-Mary Ley is a graduate of the IRSJA.
-She is a senior training analyst and past-president of the Texas Seminar of the IRSJA.
+Mary Ley is a graduate of the Inter-Regional Society of Jungian Analysts.
+She is a senior training analyst and past-president of the Texas Seminar.
 Mary is fluent in Spanish and has traveled widely in the Americas, Europe and Egypt.
-She is a writer and painter, a prolific collector of folk art, and has a deep app
+She is a writer and painter, a prolific collector of folk a

 maryaustex@gmail.com